napari/napari.github.io/fundamentals/image.md

 see it's full [documentation here](http://vispy.org/color.html#vispy.color.Colormap).
 Briefly, you can pass `Colormap` a list of length 3 or length 4 lists, corresponding to the `rgb` or `rgba` values at different points along the colormap.
-For example to make a diverging colormap the goes from red to blue through black and color a random array you can do the following:
+For example, to make a diverging colormap that goes from red to blue through black, and color a random array you can do the following:

 ```python